 On the original day of our aqueous outing, we awoke to the site of intense chop on the lake.
 The Ventone had blown in from the north, and the marina had already called to reschedule our rental to the next day.
-Instead, Charles and I took the Traghetto car ferry from Bellagio to Cadenabbia and drove into Switzerland to the northern reaches of Lake Maggiore, where the wind was calm and blue skies gave way to an almost tropical climate.
+As an alternate plan, Charles and I took the Traghetto car ferry from Bellagio to Cadenabbia and drove into Switzerland to the northern reaches of Lake Maggiore, where the wind was calm and blue skies gave way to an almost tropical climate.
 Following an afternoon exploring the picturesque town of Locarno, the Santuario della Madonna del Sasso, and the fabled Castelli di Bellinzona, we made our way back to Lake Como through Lugano and the Valsolda.
 Upon queuing for the ferry to Bellagio, we discovered the lake’s waters had mysteriously returned to a tranquil stasis.
 The lesson of the day: In the Italian Lakes, the people live at the mercy of the wind.

 The following morning, we gleefully awoke to an aura of calm on the lake.
 The air was cool and crisp; the water placid with gentle rolling waves and the occasional wake from a passing ferry.
 The concierge informed us that the marina had already called to confirm our rental for the day.
 After a leisurely breakfast, Charles and I were met at Filario’s private dock by Tommaso, a skipper from Lezzeno’s Airon Marine.
 He pulled up in a 17-foot fiberglass Marinello Eden 18 – our boat for the day.
 We boarded and were given a five-minute tutorial on how to power and steer the vessel.
 It took me a few turns to grasp the concept that the steering wheel makes the stern move in the opposite direction of the turn…but I eventually got there.
 We dropped Tommaso off at the marina, signed our lives away, and were free to explore the lake solo for the next four hours.

 Having never helmed a boat before, yet alone doing so in a foreign country on arguably the world’s most scenic lake – it was quite possibly one of the most exhilarating experiences in my life to date.
 Giddily, we embarked on our Lake Como boat tour.
-From Lezzeno, I followed the western shore of the Triangolo lariano, passing the hamlet of Loppia, the neoclassical Villa Melzi, and Bellagio, the jeweled village at the tip of the triangolo.
+From Lezzeno, I followed the western shore of the Triangolo lariano, passing the hamlet of Loppia, the neoclassical Villa Melzi, and Bellagio, the crowning jewel of a village at the tip of the triangolo.
 From our boat, we could see the two Villa Serbellonis—the glamorous lake-front hotel and the Rockefeller estate perched high on a hill—along with the peaks of the Grigna and Orobie Alps vertically exploding from Lake Como’s eastern shore.
 The vantage was second to none.

 From Bellagio I steered us into the open waters of the belly and deepest part of the lake.
-An active waterway for ferries and hydrofoils carrying residents, tourists, and their cars from one shore to the other, it was here that I learned how to cross a wake…at a right angle to the waves.
-With my brain in driving mode, I bore right towards the eastern shore as we traveled north.
-We passed the picturesque town of Varenna, a peninsula of pastel-hued houses amid a towering 13th-century steeple.
+An active waterway for ferries and hydrofoils carrying residents, tourists, and their cars from one shore to the other, it was here that I learned how to cross a wake (at a right angle to the waves).
+With my brain in American driving mode, I bore right towards the eastern shore as we traveled north.
+We passed the picturesque town of Varenna, occupying a peninsula of pastel-hued houses amid a towering 13th-century steeple.
 Continuing a northward course, we cruised past the towns of Bellano and Dervio, also jutting into the lake on tiny peninsulas.
 As we made our way closer and closer to Lake Como’s northern reaches, I was able to see that the towering Alps which, I thought were covered in snow, were actually crowned with exposed limestone.
 White puffs of clouds had settled around some of the higher peaks.

 The beauty of Lake Como’s western shore unfolded before us as we cruised past the colorful town of Menaggio and the towering Sasso San Martino, with its namesake church clinging to a promontory 1,000 feet above the lake’s surface (on my next trip to Lake Como, I hiked up to that church, Chiesa di San Martino).
-As we entered the lake’s ramo di Como arm, we were graced by the brilliant white Villa Carlotta, the illustrious Grand Hotel Tremezzo, and numerous majestic estates lining what is known as Lake Como’s Gold Coast.
+As we entered the lake’s ramo di Como arm, we were graced by the brilliant neoclassical Villa Carlotta, the illustrious Grand Hotel Tremezzo, and numerous majestic estates lining what is known as Lake Como’s Gold Coast.
 High above the lake, a ribbon of exposed granite cut across the Monti Lariani massif, like a sash on a beauty pageant contestant.
 We made our way around Dosso di Lavedo, the wooded promontory home to Lake Como’s most renowned property, Villa del Balbianello, which Charles and I had toured on foot several days prior.
-Hugging the western shore, we continued past more fanciful villas, studded with pointy cypress trees, and Isola Comacina, notably the only island in all of the lake.
+Hugging the western shore, we continued past more fanciful villas studded with pointy cypress trees, and Isola Comacina, notably the only island on all of the lake.
 It was here where I got yelled at for accidentally making waves in a no wake zone.
 Oopsie.

 While ogling the view from our boat, we drifted to the mouth of Orrido di Nesso, an ancient ravine carved out by the confluence of two mountain streams from high above Nesso that form a 650-foot waterfall.
 The mouth is marked by the Ponte della Civera, an ancient footbridge with roots to Roman times.
 The bridge spans from the portico of a stunning canary yellow villa with cherry red shutters and thick tangles of ivy, which were turning orange and red with the onset of autumn.
 This may have been the most scenic spot on all the lake.

 Charles and I had befriended Analisa, a young woman from San Francisco staying at our hotel.
-We met her on a Lezzeno-bound ferry a few days prior and kept bumping into her at the hotel, in Bellagio, and ironically, at Orrido di Nesso.
+We met her on a Lezzeno-bound ferry a few days prior and kept bumping into her — in and around the hotel, in Bellagio, and ironically, at Orrido di Nesso.
 We thought we spotted her crossing the Ponte della Civera as our boat gently rolled past.
 Charles yelled out her name, and sure enough, it was Analisa.
 It became our running joke for the rest of the trip: I wonder if we’ll run into Analisa in Bergamo?
 At the Duomo in Milan?
 At La Scala?